researchgate/react-intersection-list/README.md

 }
 ```

-Note that `<List>` is always a `PureComponent`, so we're using instance methods to avoid providing new `children` and/or `itemsRenderer` when `MyList` re-renders.
+Note that as `<List>` is a `PureComponent`, so it can keep itself from re-rendering.
+It's highly recommended to pass referenced methods for `children` and `itemsRenderer` (in this case instance methods), so that it can successfully shallow compare props.

 ## Why React Intersection List?

-Traditional solutions to this problem rely on throttled `scroll` event callbacks.
-This blocks the main thread...
-No more!
-The callbacks from `IntersectionObservers` are **low-priority and asynchronous** by design.
+The approach to infinite scrolling was commonly done by devs implementing throttled `scroll` event callbacks.
+This keeps the main thread unnecessarily busy...
+No more! `IntersectionObservers`' invoke callbacks in a **low-priority and asynchronous** way by design.

-> **Agent Smith:** Never send a human to do a machine's job:
+> **Agent Smith:** Never send a human to do a machine's job.

+The implementation follows these steps:

 1. Add a sentinel close to the last item in the list
+2. Update the list moving the internal cursor
-2. Trigger a callback when the sentinel comes into view
+3. Trigger a callback when the sentinel comes into view
-3. Update the list and reposition the recycled sentinel
+4. Reposition the recycled sentinel at the end
-4. Repeat (∞) ?
+5. Repeat (∞) ?

 ## Documentation